 Why Accessibility Matters

 Designing for accessibility improves the experience for everyone, not just those with disabilities.
 High contrast and clear labels help users in bright sunlight, on low-quality screens, or simply in a hurry.
-In many countries, accessibility is also a legal requirement (WCAG compliance).
+In many countries, accessibility is also a legal requirement.
+The W3C Web Accessibility Initiative defines the standards that most regulations reference.
+You can verify your contrast ratios meet WCAG requirements using our contrast checker tool.
+Accessibility also overlaps with good SEO practices—search engines reward sites that serve all users well.

 Common Mistakes to Avoid